aarnphm/morph/docs/content/SRS/SRS.md

 ### Ready-Made Products

-The following encapsulate a few existing products that may fits for `tinymorph`:
+The following encapsulate a few existing products that may fits for `morph`:

 #### Text editor framework

 CodeMirror:

 - an open-source, browser-based text editor that supports rich editing features.
-- can be integrated as the core text-editing interface for `tinymorph`, enabling basic editing functionality while allowing custom enhancements to support user steering and model behavior.
+- can be integrated as the core text-editing interface for `morph`, enabling basic editing functionality while allowing custom enhancements to support user steering and model behavior.

 #### Language Models

 Llama 3:

 - an open-source large language model optimized for maintaining coherence in long-form writing.
-- Has support for long context windows, and variable model-size makes it possible for future iterations of `tinymorph` to run local inference.
+- Has support for long context windows, and variable model-size makes it possible for future iterations of `morph` to run local inference.

 Gemma 2:

 - [an open-weights](https://ai.google.dev/gemma?authuser=2) language model family optimized for safety with long context windows.
-Its ability to filter out harmful features would make it ideal to use with `tinymorph`, as it fits `tinymorph`'s cultural and safety requirements.
+Its ability to filter out harmful features would make it ideal to use with `morph`, as it fits `morph`'s cultural and safety requirements.
-- Google also ship pre-trained SAEs trained on Gemma features, make it easier for `tinymorph` to prototype with its MVP.
+- Google also ship pre-trained SAEs trained on Gemma features, make it easier for `morph` to prototype with its MVP.

 #### Writing Assistants